 Manuscripts

-The archive acquires, collects and makes accessible unique pieces of writing and images and objects related to German-language literature and intellectual history from the eighteenth century to the present.
+The manuscripts acquire, collect and make accessible unique pieces of writing related to German-language literature and intellectual history from the eighteenth century to the present.

 Contact